Analysis - How debt woes brought Batista's Brazil empire to the brink

 In other words, a pile of sand in the middle of a swamp.

-To build the $2 billion (1.29 billion pounds) iron ore and oil terminal, shipyard and industrial park 300 kilometres (190 miles) north of Rio de Janeiro, the world's largest dredging ship cut through the beach and dug 13 kilometres (8 miles) of docks out of dune and marsh.
-To keep tenants dry, the sandy waste is being piled as much as 5 meters over the surrounding flood plain.
+To build the $2 billion iron ore and oil terminal, shipyard and industrial park 300 kilometres (190 miles) north of Rio de Janeiro, the world's largest dredging ship cut through the beach and dug 13 kilometres (8 miles) of docks out of dune and marsh.
+To keep tenants dry, the sandy waste is being piled as much as 15 meters over the surrounding flood plain.

 The complex, one and a half times the size of Manhattan, has another 3-kilometer pier that can dock half a dozen of the world's largest tankers and freighters at the same time.